sallysparrow/cmu-mlip-model-testing-lab/README.md

 To receive credit, walk your TA through the following:

 - [ ] **Set up and log your run to W&B**, create 2 slices with filters, and generate bar chart visualizations of accuracy.
-- [ ] **Analyze your slices and their accuracies**, explain the insights you gained, and answer: *Why can accuracy be misleading, and why is slicing useful?*
+- [ ] **Analyze your slices and their accuracies compared to the global accuracy**, explain the insights you gained, and answer: *Why can accuracy be misleading, and why is slicing useful?*
 - [ ] **Create 3 additional slices and generate 10 synthetic test cases** using an LLM for one new slice.

 Hints: For the slices you create, you should be able to justify why you want to create them and demonstrate what you observed for each.